Writing

 How long should an About page headline be?

-Write a plain sentence — not a polished one.
-Something like 'helping burnt-out marketers find simpler systems' or 'making financial planning feel human' gives the generator real material to work with.
-The more specific and honest your input, the less generic the output.
+Write a plain, honest sentence about the outcome you deliver or the problem you solve — something like 'helping burnt-out marketers find simpler systems' gives the generator real material to work with.
+The more specific and opinionated your input, the less generic the output.